minhhieu76qng/dsv-docs/docs/github.md

 ## Configuration

-:exclamation: If you only need to add new repository to webhook, just folow **step 2**.
+:exclamation: If you only need to add a new repository to webhook, just follow **step 2**.

 ### Step 1: Register an OAuth application in GitHub